Social Justice Institute

 Diana L. Morris, PhD, RN, FAAN, FGSA

 The courses listed below are accepted toward the minor.
-Approved electives are added every year; students may request that relevant SAGES seminars be applied for credit.
+Approved electives are added every year; students may request that relevant SAGES seminars be applied for elective credit.

 Focus Area 1: Ethics, Politics and Economics